 When we build bridges instead of walls, our community can grow.
 When our community grows, our self-esteem increases, which helps us to feel confident in our ability to progress, and helps give us energy to support others.
 Humans thrive on connection and social interaction, and when we are part of a collective, a community, somewhere we belong, we all become more resilient.
 This is quite literally a survival trait!
 We have evolved to co-operate and depend on one another, and yet in these difficult times of lockdowns, working from home, increased financial pressures, and reduced access to services it can sometimes feel like we have lost our tribe.

-It’s really important to know that there is support available for you if you are struggling with your mental health.
+World Kindness Day has helped us everyone to understand it’s really important to know that there is support available for you if you are struggling with your mental health.
 You are not alone!
 We have included a list of resources below for anyone who needs some support.

 - Call: 116 123